This chapter was updated in August 2021 to reflect changes from the revised Working Together to Safeguard Children.

-Anyone who has concerns about a child's welfare can make a referral to Children's social care.
-Referrals can come from the child themselves, professionals such as teachers, the police, GPs and health visitors as well as family members and members of the public.
+Anyone who has concerns about a child's welfare can make a referral to Children's Social Care.
+Referrals can come from the child themselves, practitioners such as teachers, early year’s providers, the police, probation service, GPs and health visitors as well as family members and members of the public.

-Referrals to Children's social care services usually fall in to three categories:
+Contacts from practitioners to Children's Social Care services usually fall in to three categories:

 - Requests, for services for a child, which will be in the form of a referral.